alexandru/alexn.org/source/_posts/2011-12-15-crawling-the-android-marketplace-155200-apps.markdown

 GitHub Repository, with the relevant files being:

 * [crawler.py](https://github.com/alexandru/AndroidMarketCrawler/blob/master/crawler.py) - source code with lots of comments, it's really not complicated, you should go read it
-* <strike>marketplace_database.json_lines.bz2 - compressed file
+* marketplace_database.json_lines.bz2 - compressed file
-  containing the details of the crawled apps, one per each line; this is not a proper JSON file, you use it by reading it line by line, where each line represents a JSON object (personal preference, as otherwise the file is pretty big and you can run out of memory)</strike>
+  containing the details of the crawled apps, one per each line; this is not a proper JSON file, you use it by reading it line by line, where each line represents a JSON object (personal preference, as otherwise the file is pretty big and you can run out of memory)

-UPDATE: I decided to pull the crawled data out, deleting it.
-The Android Marketplace explicitly bans crawling apparently.
+**UPDATE:** The Android Marketplace explicitly bans crawling apparently.
+This crawler and associated data only serves educational purposes.
+Don't abuse it.

 {% highlight python %}
 for app in AndroidMarketCrawler(concurrency=10):